unclesp1d3r/CipherSwarmAgent/README.md

 ## Acknowledgments

 -   The CipherSwarm Team and community for their support and inspiration.
 -   The creators and maintainers of the Cobra library and GoReleaser for their fantastic tools.
+-   The developers and contributors to the [PhatCrack](https://github.com/lachlan2k/phatcrack) project, which gave us hints and ideas for this project.